taylorhakes/python-redis-cache/README.md

 - serializer/deserializer - functions to convert arguments and return value to a string (user JSON by default)
 - ttl - The time in seconds to cache the return value
 - namespace - The string namespace of the cache.
 This is useful for allowing multiple functions to use the same cache.
 By default its `f'{function.__module__}.{function.__file__}'`
+- fallback_exceptions - A tuple which contains the exceptions to be handled within the cache decorator.
+When one of the listed exceptions occurs and results in a failed value retrieval from Redis, it will not directly cause the retrieval to fail.
+Instead, it will call the original value function and skip the behavior of storing the value in Redis.
+This setting allows the program to continue functioning normally by using the original value function when Redis is unexpectedly unavailable.
+To always use the original function when Redis value retrieval fails, set it to (Exception,).
+The default value is (), meaning that it will not actively fallback to the original value function when an exception occurs.